Consensys/ethql/README.md

-# A GraphQL interface to Ethereum 🔥
+# A GraphQL interface for Ethereum 🔥

 **This repo is currently in its Proof of Concept stages.**